 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column.

 Selling your home can be very stressful and it is right up there with getting married or divorced, experiencing a death in the family and serious money issues.
+There are plans you can put into place to make this process easier for yourself and avoid any issues wherever possible.

 Many of us will have at some time replaced the windows in our home and this means when it comes to selling your property you need to produce a certificate to show that those windows meet the Building Regulations.
+As a buyer, you will appreciate how important it is to know that any home improvement projects have been completed to the highest standards.

 All replacement glazing comes within the scope of the Building Regulations which were installed in April 2002.
 When selling your home the solicitor will ask for evidence that those replacement windows comply with the building regulations.
 There are two ways to prove this compliance: